heyronith/pythonforpeopleinahurry/README.md

 This is a practical and rigorous tutorial for people who want to learn python for data science but have time constraints.
-Day 1: Python Fundamentals (4 sessions)
+Part 1: Python Fundamentals (4 sessions)

 Basic syntax, data types, and structures
 Control flow, functions, and modules
 Object-oriented programming in Python
 Advanced Python concepts (decorators, generators, context managers)

-Day 2: Data Manipulation and Analysis (3 sessions)
+Part 2: Data Manipulation and Analysis (3 sessions)

-NumPy for numerical computing
+Part 2.1: NumPy for numerical computing
-Pandas for data manipulation and analysis
-Data visualization with Matplotlib and Seaborn
+Part 2.2; Pandas for data manipulation and analysis Part 2.3:Data visualization with Matplotlib and Seaborn

 Day 3: Machine Learning Basics (3 sessions)